macaburguera/WeVibeMLops/reports/README.md

 ---

-Attila (s242965) used xx $, Matyas used xx $ and Maca (s243296) used 1.13$.
+Attila (s242965) used 0.3$, Matyas used 0.27$ and Maca (s243296) used 1.13$.
 The most expensive service we used has been Cloud Run, taking around 50% of the credits.
 Then we spent around 40% on Compute Engine, then 5% on the artifact registry and the remaining amount is divied between Networking and Cloud Storage.

 It makes sense that Cloud Run is the most expensive one, as it has been running online since the last week and all the tests we have done all our API tests with the deployed version.
 Engine costed more than expected, as we honestly haven't used it that much.
 On the other side, the Storage has resulted pretty cheap.